Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 I always assume it's a report, like a 1099.

-That's gonna be settled funds.
+That's going to be settled funds.

-So I make it to where, for example, there's two ways, like you mentioned the UNA.
+So I make it to where, for example, there's two ways.

-So I like those for the long-term, like the heirloom type trust organizations for family wealth.
+So I like those for the long term, like the heirloom type trust organizations for family wealth.

 I like the UNAs for that.

-I cannot do it that easily with a C Corp or an S-corp.
+I cannot do it that easily with a C Corp or an S Corp.

 But the LLC is a great tool for that.